 Ciclovia means “cycleway,” and many of the main streets are closed for this event on Sunday’s from 7 am to 2 pm.
-You can rent a bike and participate, or simply watch.
+You can rent a bike and participate or watch.
 We did not participate, and it’s unavoidable to see.
 It’s as if the entire city comes out to bike on Sundays!
 Make a note of this because it does cause delays.

 Laguna de Guatavita (Lake Guatavita)

 Lake Guatavita is a sacred lake for Muisca people.
-Legend says that the Muisca celebrated a ritual in which the Zipa a title for a ruler of ancient times was expected to offer gold to the gods.
+Legend says that the Muisca celebrated a ritual in which the Zipa, a title for a ruler of ancient times, was expected to offer gold to the gods.
 It’s said he would cover himself with gold and float out on Lake Guatavita, to offer up gold.
 There is a gold Muisca raft representation of the initiation of the Zipa inside the Gold Museum.

 I’m not going to lie, this one sucked.
-I don’t know how many steps it required to get to the top because I never made it, I quit halfway.
+I don’t know how many steps it required to get to the top because I never made it; I quit halfway.
 Not only could I not breathe, but it was sweltering hot.
 I’m not physically fit, but this challenged those that were in shape.
-Add to this; once I went back down the locals tried to put me on a bus back to the exit.
+Add to this; once I went back down, the locals tried to put me on a bus back to the exit.
 I flat out refused.

 Outside of the physicality of this one.
 The exit is on the other side.
-If you drove and parked, you need pay to take a bus back to the parking.
+If you drove and parked, you need to pay to take a bus back to the parking.
 This not explained upon entry, and several people had an issue with this even though it was only pennies.

 A beautiful view that I got to take in through the lens of my friends, but this one is for the birds!